 Sue Meng is a corporate partner and member of the firm’s Mergers & Acquisitions, Technology, Media & Telecommunications and Private Equity Groups.
 Ms. Meng is Co-Chair of the firm’s Pro Bono Committee.
 Her practice focuses on advising public companies, boards of directors and special committees, and private equity firms in connection with mergers and acquisitions, strategic investments and other significant corporate matters.

 Ms. Meng joined Debevoise in 2010.
 Ms. Meng received a J.D. from Yale Law School in 2010, where she was a Coker Fellow and an editor of the Yale Journal of International Law.
 While at Yale, Ms. Meng was a recipient of a Paul and Daisy Soros Fellowship for New Americans.

-Ms. Meng received a M.St. with distinction in English Literature and a M.Phil with distinction in Modern Chinese Studies from Oxford University, which she attended as a Rhodes Scholar.
+Ms. Meng received an M.St. with distinction in English Literature and an M.Phil. with distinction in Modern Chinese Studies from Oxford University, which she attended as a Rhodes Scholar.
 She received an A.B. magna cum laude with highest honors from Harvard University.
 She is fluent in Mandarin Chinese.

-Ms. Meng serves as Executive Vice President & Secretary on the Board of Trustees for Prep for Prep and on the selection committee for the Schwarzman Scholars.
-She has also served as Secretary of the Alumnae Board of the Brearley School and on the national selection committee for the Rhodes Scholarships and Soros Fellowships.
+Ms. Meng serves as Executive Vice President & Secretary on the Board of Trustees of Prep for Prep.
+She also serves on the Board of Trustees of The Brearley School.
+Ms. Meng has served on the selection committees for the Rhodes Scholarship, Soros Fellowship and Schwarzman Scholarship.
 Ms. Meng has been published in The Washington Post and The Harvard Review.
 Ms. Meng is a term member of the Council on Foreign Relations.